CobaltSoixante/learning-git/aw_readme.txt

 git branch -a			# check ALL branches ur on git checkout -			# alternates bewteen the current branch and the branch we were previously on.

-git checkout -b newBranchName	# creates a new branch and situates us on it. git branch -d branchnameToDelete	# delete a branch (if this is our CURRENT branch we will get an error).
+ALTERNATIVE WAY OF CREATING BRANCH FROM main (less steps) git chachout main		# go back to main branch. git checkout -b to-delete	# CREATE new branch (will AUTOMATICALY switch to new branch). git branch -d to-delete		# delete a branch (if this is our CURRENT branch we will get an error).

 #===================================================================